WMD-group/WMD-group.github.io/_posts/2016-01-01-metal-organic-frameworks.md

 functionality.

 ## Electroactive hybrid solids
-We are developing principles to control optical properties, magnetism, and electrical conductivity.
+We are developing principles to control the optical properties, magnetism, and electrical conductivity of these materials.
-Our research combines electronic structure theory with universal forcefields to build multi-scale models with the ability to accurately describe complex nanoporous solids.
+Our research combines electronic structure theory with universal forcefields to build multi-scale models with the ability to accurately describe physical processes in complex nanoporous solids.

 <br>